| The Baron Moves NorthAn excerpt from, "Baron Letters - Germany's Nelson?" by Lady

 just as his own did.
 He had two CL's and their half-flotillas 3000 yards ahead,

+with their torpedo boats in an arc.
 Now, however, he turned to look back at what had essentially become the HSF

 flagship.
 The big battlecruiser was 2000 yards astern, and a few hundred yards